Combi Boiler Installation Cost

 What Size Combi Boiler Do I Need?

-The size of the boiler you need will depend on your home - the bigger your home, the bigger your boiler should be.
+The right boiler size will depend on your home - the bigger your home, the bigger your boiler should be.
 It usually depends on the number of radiators and bathrooms.

 It's important to choose the right boiler size: